ispras/dedoc/docs/source/dedoc_api_usage/api.rst

         If the document's background is heterogeneous, this option may help to improve the result of document text recognition.
         By default ``need_binarization=false`` because its usage may decrease the quality of the document page (and the recognised text on it).

+    * - extract_notes
+      - true, false
+      - false
+      - This option is used to enable notes and comments extraction from PDF documents.
+        The notes/comments text is stored in :class:`~dedoc.data_structures.LinkedTextAnnotation`.
+        By default ``extract_notes=false`` because its usage may slow down the processing, especially for big PDF files.

     * - :cspan:`3` **Other formats handling**

     * - delimiter